 Instead, it might be a good idea to just focus on creating some tiny separation between eating and sleeping time.

-But developmentally speaking, most newborns are able to stay awake for 30-60 minutes at a time.
+Most newborns are able to stay awake for 30-90 minutes at a time.

-Your newborn’s wake window begins the minute they open their eyes from sleep, and ends the moment they close their eyes again (whether that’s in your arms, in a baby carrier, or on a safe sleep surface).
+Your newborn’s wake window begins the minute they open their eyes from sleep, and ends the moment they close their eyes again.

-As long as your baby is staying relatively alert while they are eating, their feeding times count towards their wake window minutes.
+As long as your baby is staying relatively alert while they are eating, their feeding time counts toward their wake window.

 Sometimes a feeding will take up the entire wake window, and other times you might need to fill their awake time with other things like diaper changes and tummy time.